 Exchange Related Information Number of Exchange Please contact Emma Pearce, Exchanges and Study Abroad Officer students per academic year Duration of Exchange Due to the structure of our modules, which are designed to run over a full academic year (Oct-Jun) per module, we strongly advise students to come for a full academic year (Oct - Jun) and follow normal assessment structures as set for modules and earn full credit points.
 Part year Erasmus study periods are possible only with the consent of the receiving department and provided that placements start in October (Michaelmas term).
-Starting an Erasmus study period in January (term 2) is only possible with special consent and should normally be confined to students undertaking project or research work in one of the departments. • Please consult the ECTS handbook for the relevant department for part-year study opportunities.
+Starting an Erasmus study period in January (term 2) is only possible with special consent and should normally be confined to students undertaking project or research work in one of the departments.
+Please consult the ECTS handbook for the relevant department for part-year study opportunities.
 Some restrict admission to students coming for the full academic year only.
 Please note that it is not possible to start in the Easter term (April - Jun), except by special arrangement for project /research work.
-July, except by special arrangement for project research work.
-Services Available to International Office/ Exchanges & Study Abroad Team - assists Exchange students students in matter of registration and other academic matters International Office/ Immigration Officer - assists with immigration related issues Durham Colleges - provide a wide range of social and welfare services including a personal College Tutor responsible for pastoral support 1 Departments - provide academic advice and support DUSSD (Durham University Service for Students with Disabilities) Counselling Service University Medical Centre Language Centre IT Services
+Services Available to Exchange students International Office/ Exchanges & Study Abroad Team - assists students in matter of registration and other academic matters International Office/ Immigration Officer - assists with immigration related issues Durham Colleges - provide a wide range of social and welfare services including a personal College Tutor responsible for pastoral support Departments - provide academic advice and support DUSSD (Durham University Service for Students with Disabilities) Counselling Service University Medical Centre Language Centre IT Services